ATOI-Ming/MultiUAV_DynamicRiskField/README.md

 This project is licensed under the MIT License, allowing free use, modification, and distribution with proper attribution.

 ## Acknowledgments
-This work was supported by [insert funding or institutional acknowledgments, if any].
-Special thanks to the xAI team for their computational resources and feedback.
+This work was supported by the National Key Research and Development Program of the Ministry of Science and Technology of China.
+Special thanks to the Tsinghua University Qi Yuan Laboratory for providing computational resources and feedback.

 ## Contact
 For questions or collaborations, please open an issue or contact [1757772673@qq.com].